louiskang-group/kang-2024-examples-concepts/ml/README.md

 # Overview

-This directory contains PyTorch code for example and concept learning in multilayer perceptrons using the DeCorr and HalfCorr loss functions
+This directory contains PyTorch code for example and concept learning in multilayer perceptrons using the DeCorr and HalfCorr loss functions.

 Note that "category" or "class" in the code refers to "concept" in our manuscript.